PoliUniLu/cora/README.md

 In contrast to QCA and CNA, however, CORA has been inspired by switching circuit analysis, a subfield of electrical engineering.
 INUS structures and switching circuits have much in common because propositional logic - the language of INUS causation - and switching algebra - the language of switching circuit analysis - are operationally equivalent branches of the same underlying Boolean algebra (Lewin and Protheroe 1992).
 It is therefore no coincidence that one of the first systematic algorithms for Boolean optimization - the Quine-McCluskey algorithm (McCluskey 1956; Quine 1955) - had been co-developed by an analytical philosopher (Willard Van Orman Quine) and an electrical engineer (Edward J. McCluskey).

 Most importantly, CORA is currently the only CCM able to analyze INUS structures that simultaneously feature simple as well as complex effects (e.g., *y* **and** **not** *z*, **not** *y* **and** *z*, *y* **and** *z*).
 CORA can process such structures even in multi-value form (Mkrtchyan *et al*.
 2023).
 In addition, CORA offers a configurational version of Occam's Razor: a data-mining approach to solution building that reduces model ambiguities by keeping the number of required variables for finding a solution at a minimum.
 Lastly, CORA includes a lean yet powerful visualization module called LOGIGRAM, with which two-level logic diagrams can be produced from any (system of) Boolean or multi-value function(s) in disjunctive normal form.
-Logic diagrams considerably outperfrom Venn diagrams, which are standardly used in QCA, when it comes to the visualization and interpretability of INUS structures (Thiem *et al*.
+Logic diagrams considerably outperfrom Venn diagrams, which are often used in QCA, when it comes to the representation and interpretability of INUS structures (Thiem *et al*.
 2023).

 ## Installation